Pineapple Express storm

 The storm damage extended to transportation, causing flight disruptions at major California airports.
 Los Angeles International Airport experienced over 1,000 flight delays since Sunday, while San Francisco International Airport had more than 200 cancellations and 800 delays during the same period.
 Disruptions also affected airports in San Diego, Oakland, and Sacramento.
 In addition to these challenges, the California storm triggered an avalanche in the Lee Canyon and Mount Charleston areas near Las Vegas, Nevada.
 Fortunately, those reported missing were later found.

-The Pineapple Express system, characterized by atmospheric rivers gathering moisture from the Pacific near the Hawaiian islands, was identified as the cause of the severe weather in California.
+The Pineapple Express system, characterized by atmospheric rivers gathering moisture from the Pacific near the Hawaiian islands, was identified as the cause of the in California.

-The aftermath of the California storm serves as a somber reminder of the unpredictable and destructive nature of such severe weather events.
+The aftermath of the California storm serves as a somber reminder of the unpredictable and destructive nature of such events.

 Is there any active flood warning?